World Cup quarterfinals: Who's in and the storylines to watch

 On Friday, it's a clash of soccer greatness.
 In the first quarterfinal game, Brazil takes on Croatia.
 And that's followed by Argentina and the Netherlands.

-The marquee game on Saturday is England and France just before the intriguing Morocco and Portugal match.
+The marquee game on Saturday is England and France, with the intriguing Morocco and Portugal match earlier in the day.

 The winner punches their ticket to the semifinals.
 The loser heads home.